Terms & Guidelines

 You are free to use the Dribbble API for commercial use, provided that you abide by these terms and do not build an application or business that attempts to harm, compete with or replace Dribbble, our website, or our services.

 We do not allow you to automate actions on the behalf of users, unless they specifically request it.
 For example, an authenticated user may request that you post a shot at a certain time in the future.
 But a client may not automatically like recently posted shots or comments, or automatically follow a user unless the authenticated user manually requests it.
-If you are unsure as to whether your application violates this guideline please contact us first.

 Don’t overburden our servers.
 We’ve published some specifics with regard to rate limiting, but we reserve the right to determine abuse or excessive usage of the API and throttle or block any service accordingly.
 Attempts to circumvent rate limiting, such as leveraging multiple applications or generating bogus user accounts, are strictly prohibited.